 The physical touch with verbal assurance soothes the client.
 Various studies have seen that touch enables containment and safety.
 The presence of the therapist in the same room and the touch on the shoulder or arm is said to be comforting and stabilising for the client.

-Further, earlier research found that touch shows a sense of deeper trust and stronger connection between the client and the therapist.
+Further, earlier research found that touch shows a sense of deeper trust and a stronger connection between the client and the therapist.
 It also indicates a sense of comfort and improves communication.

 Research also supports that taking someone’s hand at the times of anxiety and stress soothes the person, it increases a sense of empowerment as well as intimacy.
-Additionally touch facilitates the communication of incapable verbal messages.
+Additionally, touch facilitates the communication of incapable verbal messages.

 Given the importance of touch, the question arises, what happens when people lack physical contact?
-Professor McGlone argues that reduction in the physical contact could lead to mental health issues.
+Professor McGlone argues that reduction in physical contact could lead to mental health issues.
 ‘And the brain, if it doesn’t get a reward system it has evolved to need, will quite often find inappropriate replications which could be drugs or alcohol or food.
 They are driven to fill that reward void.’